“When the student is ready, the teacher will appear.”

 If you have autoimmune disease and follow the paleo blogs, you’ve no doubt heard of Mickey Trescott’s cookbook.
 If you haven’t, listen up, because this is a book you don’t want to miss.
 Today, I’m sharing Mickey’s story, a detailed review of the book, a delicious recipe for Coconut Crusted Cod with Mango Salsa, and a chance to win a free copy for yourself.

 First, a little about Mickey.
-She writes the blog, Autoimmune-Paleo, and she couldn’t be more qualified.
+She co-writes the blog, Autoimmune Wellness, and she couldn’t be more qualified.
 She’s a personal chef (which shows in her recipes), and she has autoimmune disease herself (celiac and Hashimoto’s), so she understands the autoimmune experience intimately.
 She’s also a nutritional therapist and knows that healing isn’t just about which foods to avoid, but also the nutrient-dense foods and healthy fats we need to heal, so you’ll find those heavily featured in her cookbook as well.
 After being vegan for a decade with deteriorating health, it was the Paleo Autoimmune Protocol that turned her health around and became the inspiration behind the cookbook.
 Healing is as much about lifestyle as diet, and if we live a high-stress life, our bodies pay.
 While she was writing this cookbook, Mickey took a sabbatical from her blog, because the increased work was causing her health to suffer.
 I can’t tell you how rare that is; routinely bloggers sacrifice their health in their efforts to become authors, which is such a sad irony.
 Mickey protected her health, while creating a resource which can help the rest of us heal.
 She’s an excellent role model.